-Choose this option to send an email alert to participant you've added to the conversation.
+On Creation Choose this option to send an email alert to participant you've added to the conversation.
 Participants will receive an email notifying them that they've been added to a new conversation, along with a link to the conversation.

-Whether or not this option is selected, participants will receive a bulletin board alert to notify them of the new conversation.
+For all options, participants will receive a bulletin board alert to notify them of the new conversation.